-The Public Contracting and Asset Management (PCAM) Branch is an internalserving Business Area that focuses on providing technical support services to the Enterprise.
+The Public Contracting and Asset Management (PCAM) Business Area is an internal-serving group, that focuses on providing technical support services to the Enterprise.
+Our goal is to make Public Works a center of excellence for modern infrastructure design, technical services, asset and property management, mapping services, and public contracting.